-I certify that I have audited the financial statements in the annual accounts of Scotland Excel Joint Committee for the year ended 31 March 2017 under Part VII of the Local Government (Scotland) Act 1973.
+I certify that I have audited the financial statements in the annual accounts of Glasgow and the Clyde Valley Strategic Development Planning Authority Joint Committee for the year ended 31 March 2017 under Part VII of the Local Government (Scotland) Act 1973.
 The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Expenditure Funding Analysis, Balance Sheet, Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the 2016/17 Code).